I’m gonna let you in on a secret: Keyword research is the most important thing you can learn about SEO. Full stop.

 For blog topic research, jump into their blog feed and search for related topics.
 (Or anything that catches your eye — you may find some surprisingly great ideas.)

-If your competitors have already done a significant amount of keyword research, you might as well use that information to your advantage.
+If your competitors have already done a significant amount of keyword research, you might as well use that already-completed information to your advantage.

 There are more keyword research tools out there than I can count, and their quality and usefulness vary wildly.
 So for the sake of keeping this guide manageable, I’m going to limit this list to only the free tools I use most frequently for ideation only.